Mapping the Gravitational-wave Sky with LISA: A Bayesian Spherical Harmonic Approach: BLIP pipeline

 The power spectral density (PSD) and the cross-spectral density (CSD) of the data are combinations of the GW power from the SGCN and of the instrumental noise power~\citep{Cornish:2013nma}.
 Assuming that both are Gaussian, the Fourier domain likelihood is based on the multi-dimensional complex Gaussian distribution~\citep{Adams:2010vc}:

 Here $\tilde{d}_{t, f} = [ \tilde{d}_X (t, f), \tilde{d}_Y(t, f), \tilde{d}_Z (t, f) ]$ is the array of data in the Fourier domain for the three channels measured in the time segment labeled by $t$ and at frequency $f$.
 As previously mentioned, the data is Fourier transformed in segments of duration $T_{\text{seg}}$, and the product is across all frequency bins and time-segments.
 Here $C(t, f)$ is the $3 \times 3$ covariance matrix across the three channels, and as seen in Eqs.~\ref{Eq:Autocorr} and \ref{Eq:Crosscorr}, its elements are the sum of the signal spectral densities (defined in Eq.~\ref{Eq:PSD_sgwb}) and the instrumental noise spectral densities $S^n_{IJ} (f)$.
-We follow the derivation in~\cite{Adams:2010vc} of the actual expressions for the noise spectral densities.
+We follow the derivation in~\cite{Adams:2010vc} of the actual expressions for the noise spectral densities. \redtext{Appendix~\ref{Sec:appx} goes into more detail and an explicit form of the covariance matrix in terms of the noise and signal spectral densities is given.}

 The term $|C (t, f) |$ is the determinant of the covariance matrix.
-In many application of Bayesian inference to GW data, one usually can ignore the overall normalization because it is constant and model independent.
-This is not true in this case and correctly modeling the normalization is essential to the the problem of Bayesian inference of the SGCN.
+In many applications of Bayesian inference to GW data, one usually can ignore the overall normalization because it is constant and model independent. \redtext{This is not true in this case, because the model parameters enter the likelihood through the covariance matrix.} Correctly modeling the normalization is thus essential to the the problem of Bayesian inference of the SGCN. \redtext{The matrix inverse is calculated numerically.}